sakshi006/KairoShop/README.md

      1. Add to Cart: User can click on the "Add to Cart" primary button which will add the item to the cart & once added shows "Go to Cart" on the product card.
      2. Add to Wishlist: User can click on a "Wishlist" secondary icon button where if I click adds the item in the wishlist & vice-versa.

+### Product Detail Page

+1. If the user clicks on any product he is redirected to a single product page with all details & the "Add to Cart" button.

 ### Cart Management